 LSPA 1011.
 Hiking.
 1 Credit.

-Introduction to hiking as an element of outdoor education, environmental education, and basic wilderness travel, incorporating elements of outdoor leadership.
-For those with less experience with general outdoor recreation as well as more experienced hikers.
-Visits to D.C. metropolitan area parks and surrounding regions.
+Introduction to hiking as an element of outdoor and environmental education and basic wilderness travel, incorporating elements of outdoor leadership.
+For beginners and experienced hikers.
+Visits to DC metropolitan area parks and surrounding regions.

 LSPA 1012.
 Dance Conditioning.
 1 Credit.